Estate Tax Planning Trusts: A Comprehensive Guide

 Total Tax Savings:

-• Depreciation: $222,105 in tax savings, or 74% of the initial purchase amount.
-(About 56% of this depreciation credit is available in year 1, and the remainder will be spread over the following five years, as you can see in the next table)
+• State Level Depreciation: $52,688 in tax savings, or 26.3% of the initial purchase amount.
+(Up to 20% of this depreciation credit is available in year 1, and the remainder will be spread over the following five years; state depreciation saving calculations are based on highest state marginal tax rate of 13.3%.)

 Year-by-Year Tax Savings:

-Below, you can see the year-by-year tax savings from tax credits and federal and state depreciation for Mary, taking into account her particular situation.
-You can also play with our online calculator to customize it with your own numbers and see your potential savings here.
+Below, you can see the year-by-year tax savings from tax credits and Federal and State depreciation for Mary taking into account their particular situation.

-What if Mary chose not to start a solar business?
+What if Mary chose not to purchase a solar project?

 Situation Overview: